ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 We've changed two of our most frequently used datastructures, CIDs and Multiaddrs, to reduce allocation load.

-First, we now store CIDs *encode* as strings, instead of decoded in structs (behind pointers).
+First, we now store CIDs *encoded* as strings, instead of decoded in structs (behind pointers).
 In addition to being more compact, our `Cid` type is now a valid `map` key so we no longer have to encode CIDs every time we want to use them in a map/set.
 Allocations when inserting CIDs into maps/sets was showing up